Anjali Andrea Alban

 —Beth Franks, author of Hattie Claybourne

-Anjali is editor and mentor “extraordinaire.”
+Angie is editor and mentor “extraordinaire.”
 We connect on many levels, and I trust her implicitly.
 She not only offers the appropriate criticism, but also gives me hope and encouragement.
-Anjali understands my characters and perceives my long term goals as a writer and illustrator.
+Angie understands my characters and perceives my long term goals as a writer and illustrator.
 She has given me vital guidance through this process.

 —Christine Nizibian, author of The Enchanted Bookcase series